 You have a list of things you want to achieve in your mind–you just don’t know how to achieve them.
 If you regularly work with a therapist, set goals for your recovery together.
 Your therapist can guide you toward reaching them.

 5. Spend more time with positive people.

 If you walk away from spending time with your friends feeling totally drained, you might want to rethink who your friends are.
 Negativity–and positivity–are contagious.
 Wouldn’t you prefer positivity?
 Spend more time with people who have positive things going on in their lives, whether they’re sober too or support you in your recovery.

 6. Make a reverse resolution.

-Instead of looking toward the New Year thinking about what you hope to accomplish in 2018, reflect on what you’ve accomplished in 2017.
+Instead of looking toward the New Year thinking about what you hope to accomplish in the new year, reflect on what you’ve accomplished in the previous year.
 If you’ve been sober during the last year, that’s something to celebrate!
-Instead of approaching 2018 with a list of things to achieve over the next 365 days, go in with the mindset of taking the year one day at a time.
+Instead of approaching the new year with a list of things to achieve over the next 365 days, go in with the mindset of taking the year one day at a time.